Corbin Carroll Player Props: Diamondbacks vs. Twins

-The Arizona Diamondbacks, including Corbin Carroll (.275 on-base percentage in past 10 games, 82 points below season-long percentage), battle starting pitcher Bailey Ober and the Minnesota Twins at Target Field, Friday at 8:10 PM ET.
+The Arizona Diamondbacks, including Corbin Carroll (.343 slugging percentage in past 10 games, including zero homers), battle starting pitcher Kenta Maeda and the Minnesota Twins at Target Field, Saturday at 7:10 PM ET.

-In his most recent game he had a one-hit performance (1-for-3) against the Giants.
+In his most recent appearance, he went 1-for-4 with a double against the Twins.

 Corbin Carroll Game Info & Props vs. the Twins